 The following discusses various design techniques to help viewers track their progress through a data storytelling visual narrative.
-These techniques provide a sense of structure and guidance, support feelings of accomplishment, and make the experience more engaging and enjoyable.
+These techniques provide structure and guidance, support feelings of accomplishment, and make the experience more engaging and enjoyable.
 Let’s explore some of these design techniques together:

-Checklists: Checklists offer a more detailed way to track progress.
-They can be used to break down a data story into smaller tasks or milestones, which the viewer can check off as they complete them.
+Checklists offer a more detailed way to track progress.
+They can be used to break down a data story into smaller tasks or milestones, which the viewer can check off as they complete.
 For instance, in a data story about a company’s growth, a checklist might include milestones like “Reached 100 employees,” “Expanded to new regions,” and “Launched new product line.”

-Numbered Steps: Breaking the data story into numbered steps is another great way to help viewers keep track of their progress.
+Breaking the data story into numbered steps is another excellent way to help viewers keep track of their progress.
 Each step can represent a different topic or data point within the narrative.
 For example, in a data story about the benefits of a healthy lifestyle, numbered steps could cover topics like exercise, diet, sleep, and stress management.

-By using these design techniques, you can make your data storytelling visual narrative more engaging and easier to follow for your viewers.
-Remember, the key is to guide them through the story in a clear and organized manner while also providing a sense of progress and accomplishment.
+Using these design techniques, you can make your data storytelling visual narrative more engaging and easier to follow for your viewers.
+Remember, the key is guiding them through the story in a clear and organized manner while providing a sense of progress and accomplishment.